linkedin/eyeglass/README.md

   but should not be used for production builds.
 (Not yet implemented)
 * `verbose` - When true, console logging will occur for each css file that is built along with timing information.
+* `discover` - When `true`, will discover sass files to compile that are found in the sass directory.
+Defaults to true unless `sourceFiles` are specified.
+* `sourceFiles` - Array of file names (relative to the sass directory) that should be compiled.
 * `optionsGenerator` - Function that accepts four arguments:

   * `sassFile` - The sass file being compiled.